Chiasm (anatomy): Type III: Systematic crossing of fibres inside a nerve

 The optic tract of various clades of insects shows two chiasms, the first and second optic chiasm.
 In contrast to those in vertebrates, the insect chiasms do not cross the body midline.
 Rather, the first and second chiasm invert the anterior and posterior visual field.
 Since there are two chiasms, the retinotopic map is not affected.

 Cephalopods (squids and octopuses) possess highly developed lens eyes.
 The optic tract of cephalopods, such as the squid Loligo, chiasmates without midline crossing.
 This chiasm is distributed along the optic tract and effectively compensates the inversion of the image on the retina.

 Type IV: Torsion or looping of a nerve

 This type is usually not called chiasm.
 Such a looping occurs, for example, in the optic tract between the optic chiasm and the optic tectum.
 Another example is the optic radiation which rotates the retinal map on the visual cortex by 180° (see Figure 3).

 Theories and evolution

 Vertebrates

 A number of theories have been proposed to explain the existence of the optic chiasm in vertebrates.
 The first is these theories was the Visual map theory by Ramón y Cajal.
-The axial twist hypothesis also explains the chiasm of the trochlear nerve.
+The Axial twist theory also explains the chiasm of the trochlear nerve.
 The hypothesis of Cajal might be valid for the optic chiasm of cephalopods, although in a different manner, because Cajal designed his idea for a chiasm of type II but the cephalopod chiasm is of type III.